 If you read Cranford, you won't find the hapless doctor who's the center of the village love triangle.
 (Or quadrangle. . .
 I can't keep track of how many women fall in love with him.
 Anyway, it's very humororus.)
 Nevertheless, if you want to read about poor Mr. Harrison, this is the edition you want.
 Essentially, Mr. Harrison is chatting with a visitor, Charles, and reminiscing about his arrival, his early career, and his romantic misadventures.
 In this case, the town is actually called Duncombe, but it shows strong parallels to Cranford.
 His medical colleague, Mr. Morgan, points out soon after he arrives:

 Lady Ludlow, though kindhearted and well-intentioned, is snobbish and elitist.
 The idea that lower classes should receive any education is absolutely abhorrent to her.
-Though she petitions to have a poacher released from jail since his wife and children would starve, she completely rejects the suggestion of her estate manager that said poacher's whipsmart be given any sort of education that could help him later in life -- i.e., pull himself by his bootstraps and not have to steal to survive.
+Though she petitions to have a poacher released from jail since his wife and children would starve, she completely rejects the suggestion of her estate manager that said poacher's whipsmart son be given any sort of education that could help him later in life -- i.e., pull himself by his bootstraps and not have to steal to survive.
 Nope, he needs to learn his station and stay there!!
-Hang around a cow pasture until you die, because, that is your lot in life, and you need to accept it.
-In other words: don't get uppity.
+Hang around a cow pasture until you die, because that is your lot in life, and you need to accept it.
 Reminds me an awful lot of how American slave owners kept the slaves in check by keeping them illiterate.

 Lady Ludlow uses this opportunity to tell a long, detailed, drawn-out story about French aristocratic friends and how they suffered tragically during the French revolution because those upstart revolutionaries were such meanies and killed off all the poor, misunderstood aristocrats.
 Apparently the English aristocrats were terrified the same things would happen to them.
 This part was really difficult for me to read, since as a librarian, it's the antithesis of everything I believe in.
 Knowledge is power.